 When products are registered, this data can be shared with the service and tech support teams.
 A tech support rep can search for a machine by serial number and link that machine to a service ticket.

-Each asset’s tech support and filed service history can be viewed within a CRM record.
+Each asset’s tech support and field service history can be viewed within a CRM record.

-We advised one of our customers looking into a new CRM system to add asset tracking and the relationship of assets to tech support cases as a requirement when evaluating potential CRM vendors.
+We advised one of our customers considering a new CRM system to include asset tracking and the relationship between assets and tech support cases as a requirement when evaluating potential CRM vendors.

 Capturing Customer Input for Future Product Development and Improved Customer Service